Smith-Group/fitnmr/README.md

 After doing so, navigate to the "Packages" page, then click the "fitnmr" package.

-If you are new to R, chapters 1, 2, 5, and 6 of [An Introduction to R](https://cran.r-project.org/doc/manuals/r-release/R-intro.html) are highly recommended reading.
+If you are new to R, chapters 1, 2, 5, and 6 of [An Introduction to R](https://cran.r-project.org/doc/manuals/r-release/R-intro.html) are highly recommended.

 ## License